chrishannam/chrishannam.co.uk/site/_posts/2014-12-01-analog-dials.md

 title:  "Analog Dials"
 date:   2014-12-01 12:16:54 +0000
 categories: analog arduino
-excerpt: What text editor to use?
-Sass or plain old CSS?
-What on earth is Compass?
-Command    line?
-I'm not touching that.
-Sound like you?
-Welcome, I was once like you and this is the guide I wish someone had given me.

 ---
 I have a deep love of old style analog dials.
 Recently I found a place selling old voltage meters.
 There were unusable by todays standards but they looked great.
 With a bit customising I set about converting them to use hobby servos and make them fully controlled by an Arduino.